herohiralal/Panshilar/README.md

 The name means nothing, it just sounds good.

-It's a C11 standard library for games with a heavy focus on minimalism, readability and cross-platform compatibility.
+It's a C11 standard library for games with a heavy focus on minimalism, simplicity (to the point of dumbness), ease of interoperability (between different languages) and cross-platform compatibility.

-One of the stretch goals is to also support _multiple languages_ and provide a common base so that different libraries (in different languages) that use Panshilar, can interoperate a bit easier.

-For now, even the idea of it, only revolves around:
-- A common UTF-8 string type.
-- Conversions to UTF-16 as required.
-- Common internally-compatible allocators.
-- Common slice and array types.

 ## Tools

-Currently the repository has two tools (neither of them even at their first version):
+Currently the repository has two tools:
-- Test Runner - run tests for the library, print results
 - Bindings Generator - parse the headers and generate bindings for different languages; some ideas include (in the order of priority):
-  - Jai - primary target; for a personal project
+  - Odin - primary target; for a personal project
-  - Odin - because it's a short detour from Jai
+  - Jai - because it's a short detour from Odin
   - C++ - because most people use that
-    - currently hard-disabled from using via a static assert
-    - the idea is to build better APIs that are more suited for C++
+  - C - because it's better to have a single consumable header than a whole repo to download
   - C# - because it sucks to deal with GC, which all Unity users have to
+- Test Runner - run tests for the library, print results
+  - However, in its current state, there aren't a lot of tests.
+  - It also currently only builds/runs for the desktop platforms (Windows, OSX, Linux).
+Yet to add appropriate 'building' pipelines for iOS, iOS Simulator and Android.

 Both meant to utilise the library and iron out its quirks.